Legal Exit Strategies for Business Owners: A Guide for Business Owners

 Strengths:

-Speed of Execution: MBOs are often quicker to accomplish compared to other exit strategies.
+Speed of Execution: MBOs are often quicker to accomplish compared to other exit strategies for business owners.

 Owner Retention: The business owner may retain a stake in the company.